Infinite critical boson non-Fermi liquid on heterostructure interfaces: Non-Fermi liquid behaviors

 \section{Non-Fermi liquid behaviors}

-In the conventional non-Fermi liquid near the ferromagnetic or antiferromagnetic criticality, the low-energy theory of the bosonic sector comprises discrete momentum points.
+In the conventional non-Fermi liquid near the FM or AFM criticality, the low-energy theory of the bosonic sector comprises discrete momentum points.
 Here, we encounter an infinite number of bosonic modes on a contour that become critical simultaneously.
 The quasiparticles near the Fermi energy are scattered by the CBC, resulting in a novel type of non-Fermi liquid in 2D.
-This is depicted in the central part of the phase diagram in Fig.~\ref{pdiagram}.
+This is depicted in the quantum critical regime (painted in blue) in the $(T,r)$-phase diagram in Fig.~\ref{pdiagram}.
+In this section, we first evaluate the frequency dependence of the fermionic self-energy correction at zero temperature, which indicates that the quasiparticles no longer exist.
+Then, we evaluate the temperature dependence of the fermionic self-energy with zero external frequency and predict the non-Ferm liquid behaviors in transport experimental observables.